yi-jiayu/blog/content/pages/privacy.md

 ### Workbox

 This site uses a service worker based on [Workbox](https://developers.google.com/web/tools/workbox/).

-{{< linkpreview title="Workbox | Google Developers" description="Workbox is a set of service worker libraries that making build progressive web apps easy." url="https://developers.google.com/web/tools/workbox/" >}}

 The Workbox source code can be found on [GitHub](https://github.com/GoogleChrome/workbox).

-{{< linkpreview title="GoogleChrome/workbox" description="📦 Workbox: JavaScript libraries for Progressive Web Apps" url="https://github.com/GoogleChrome/workbox" >}}

 The Workbox script on this site is served from an external CDN under https://storage.googleapis.com.